• LOGIN

 To create a big file tablespace, specify the bigfile keyword of the create tablespace statement (create bigfile tablespace …).
 Oracle Database automatically creates a locally managed tablespace with automatic segment space management.

-You can, but required not, specify extent management local and segmentspacemanagementauto in this statement.
+You can but are required not, specify the extent of management local and management in this statement.

 Datafile ‘/u02/oracle/data/bigtbs01.dbf’ size 50g